How long you need for PMP exam preparation depends on one thing: you. How many hours can you put in each day, and how big is your knowledge gap?

 Attempt the Test

 Attempt the PMP exam and pass it.

-Good luck on your preparation.
+Good luck with your preparation.

 If you can spend three hours a day studying, three months is enough to pass your PMP exam.
 I suggest you do not spend any longer than three months, as you may lose interest and give up.
-However, in any case, I do not recommend you plan less than two months to prepare as the exam pressure can overwhelm you.
+However, in any case, I do not recommend you plan for less than two months to prepare as the exam pressure can overwhelm you.